 What to Include in a Resume Experience Section

 When you're writing a resume, the resume experience section provides detailed information about your employment history.
-This is the real heart of your resume, and the more years you are employed, the more decisions you will have to make about what to include and what to leave off in this section.
+This is the real heart of your resume, and the more years you have been employed, the more decisions you will have to make about what to include and what to leave off in this section.

 Ideally, you want the experience section of your resume to demonstrate growth.
 Over the course of your career so far, you’ve almost certainly added skills, experience, and responsibility.
-This section will demonstrate how you’ve developed as a candidate, as well as providing a sense that you’re an ambitious person who’s always learning.
+This section will highlight how you’ve developed as a candidate, as well as providing a sense that you’re an ambitious person who’s always learning.

 Some of the strongest candidates are those who’ve added skills in other, seemingly unrelated fields.
 It’s all about how you present the information.
-It’s also OK to leave out jobs that don’t fit the story you’re trying to tell the hiring manager.
+It’s also fine to leave out jobs that don’t fit the story you’re trying to tell the hiring manager.

 Writing the Experience Section

-List the companies you worked for, dates of employment, the positions you held, and a bulleted list of responsibilities and achievements.
+This work history is typically presented in reverse chronological order, beginning with your current job and working back in time.
 Internships, summer jobs, and temporary jobs, in addition to permanent positions, can all be included in this part of your resume.